 Knives Out premiered at the BFI London Film Festival on the 8th of October 2019.

 In a large sprawling manor house outside Boston, the successful mystery writer Harlan Thrombey (Christopher Plummer) lies dead.
 The ageing writer’s throat has been slit, and the knife still lies in his cold, stiff hand.
-The family housekeeper Fran (Edi Patterson) discovered the body following Harlan’s 85th Birthday celebrations with Harlan’s guests still sleeping in their rooms.
+The family housekeeper Fran (Edi Patterson), discovered the body following Harlan’s 85th Birthday celebrations with Harlan’s guests still sleeping in their rooms.
 It looks like suicide, but questions remain as the Thrombey family gathers to mourn the passing of their father and grandfather.
 However, these questions will soon turn to accusations, arguments and scheming as each relation vies to protect their privilege and status.

 The family matriarch Linda (Jamie Lee Curtis) is a successful business leader with a less-than-honest husband, Richard (Don Johnson).
 At the same time, their wayward son Ransom (Chris Evans) is the family’s black sheep and bad boy.
-Meanwhile, Harlan’s Son Walt (Michael Shannon) is the family publisher, and his Daughter-in-law Joni (Toni Collette) is the family money sponge.
+Meanwhile, Harlan’s Son Walt (Michael Shannon) is the family publisher, and his Daughter-in-law Joni (Toni Collette) is a money sponge.

 READ MORE: THE BEST OF BOND